Developers-Institute/WDD01-Day-In-The-Life/README.md

 The CSS styles can be edited in `Chatbot/static/css/style.css`, saved & the page styles will re-load.

 1. Close the first live server (click  `Port: 5501`) at bottom-right corner of VSCode.
-2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`:
+2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`
-2. Open `style.css`, not the one from challenge A but the one under Chatbot folder.
+3. Open `style.css`, not the one from challenge A but the one under Chatbot folder.
-3. Style the body background color in the existing `body` rule-set by inserting `background: #ffffff` but instead of white (`#ffffff`) pick a color from https://coolors.co/
+4. Style the body background color in the existing `body` rule-set by inserting `background: #ffffff` but instead of white (`#ffffff`) pick a color from https://coolors.co/
-4. Change the colour of the text for the chat messages.
+5. Change the colour of the text for the chat messages.
 They have `class="chat-item"` in the HTML, so will be styled with a rule-set like `.chat-item { color: #000000 }` but instead of black (#000000) pick another colour.
 Note you have to use `color` not `colour`.
-5. Try replace the robot image with another image you find online.
+6. Try replace the robot image with another image you find online.

-### Intermediate/Advanced students
+### Intermediate/Advanced students - Must have JavaScript experience

-In Part B you'll be writing some logic for a chatbot 🤖 to reply to user input.
+In Part C you'll be writing some logic for a chatbot 🤖 to reply to user input.
 You may skip or leave the  styling until last and focus on the chatbot reply logic.

 Your code will need to go in the `Chatbot/static/js/chatbot.js` file.

 1. Close the first live server (click  Port: 5501) at bottom-right corner of VSCode.
-2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`:
+2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`
 3. In `chatbot.js` there are functions already written to handle the form submit and render the chat to the page.
 You need to write the code to attach the form submit handler to the form element.
     * Add the code for this at the bottom of the page.
     * Check the form `id` in the `index.html` file.
 There should be only one form in the document.